 Read more: Physicians and Chefs Cook Up Healthy Med School Curriculum.
 Medscape.
 Jul 17, 2014.

 About Our Director of Nourishment Programs

-Laura Pole, RN, MSN, Chef has served as Smith Center’s head chef and nurse consultant since 1997.
+Laura Pole, RN, MSN, and Chef, has served as Smith Center’s head chef and nurse consultant since 1997.
 She is an Oncology Clinical Nurse Specialist and Cancer Guide with 25 years experience in caring for people with serious illness.
-She is also a Certified Health Supportive Chef, professional musician and Nia body-mind fitness instructor.
+She is also a Certified Health-Supportive Chef, professional musician and Nia body-mind fitness instructor.
 Her popular cooking class, Eating for a Lifetime: Cooking for People with Cancer, introduces participants to the Eight Principles of Food Selection, along with truly tasty and healthy recipes.
-Laura is the founder of “Eating for a Lifetime,” a consulting business dedicated to teaching individuals and professionals about health supportive eating and food preparation.
+Laura is the founder of “Eating for a Lifetime,” a consulting business dedicated to teaching individuals and professionals about health-supportive eating and food preparation.